 Bodh Gaya Market

 Like any other pilgrim place in India, the market outside bustle with small-time vendors.
 Selling items that can be offered at the temple, especially the colorful scarves, candles, and Diyas.
 They sell handicrafts, brass artifacts mostly made in Nepal like images of Buddha and Tara and singing bells or rotating drums.
 There is the jewelry of all kinds, bags, and western clothes in Indian fabrics along with sacred threads and other usual artifacts.
 A lone stone carver was carving out small plates in stone.

 Eateries at Market

 Eateries serve international cuisine and most of them cater to the backpackers and the devotees.
 Availability of good food is rather limited in Bodh Gaya.
 Ironically you get more international cuisine than local cuisine.
 There is a huge scope for simple, authentic local food served in neat hygienic manner.

-At one shop we could find locally woven cotton cloth, which the shopkeeper told us, is very popular.
-Besides shops you would see the ubiquitous monks in their trademark red all over the place.
+At one shop we could find a locally woven cotton cloth, which the shopkeeper told us, is very popular.
+Besides shops, you would see the ubiquitous monks in their trademark red all over the place.

 There are not too many vehicles moving around on the roads except the tourist buses making it easier to walk around the place and mingle with the people.
 We saw a lot of school children in their bright uniforms going through various monasteries.
 At night there are small candles that you can light for a small fee and the candles put together look beautiful.